okuna/aerocenter.site/README.md

 # aerocenter.site

 This is a project I built back in 2018 while attending the Federal Aviation Administration's ATC Academy.
 It turns out that I enjoy programming a bit more than doing ATC work.
 The quality of the code is a bit rough as this was my first project built in JavaScript.

-AeroCenter Site has four parts:
+At time of writing (10/2020), AeroCenter Site receives around 200 unique users per month.

 # Map